How To Livestream The Gucci Show At Milan Fashion Week F/W 2024

 So, where can you watch Gucci’s Fall/Winter 2024 menswear show?

 The Gucci Ancora fashion show will begin at 3 PM CET on Friday, 12 January.
-This translates to 10 PM in local Singapore time.
+This translates to 10 PM in local Malaysian time.

 The show will be live-streamed on Gucci’s website, YouTube channel and Instagram stories.
 Milan Fashion Week’s website and its social media platforms also provide avenues for fashion enthusiasts to experience the show’s magic.